lewiscommunications/craft-presto/README.md

 4. Optionally change the default cache path in the Presto settings.
 	* Note that you should exclude cache directory content from version control.

-## Updating

-When updating from Presto 0.5.0 or earlier, go to the Presto plugin settings and click `Save` in order to regenerate stored settings.

 ## License

 Copyright 2016 [Lewis Communications, LLC](http://www.lewiscommunications.com).
 Licensed under the [Apache License, Version 2.0](https://github.com/caddis/presto/blob/master/LICENSE).